ItunuIsewon/Malaria_Blood_Film_Images/README.md

 ## **Repository Description**

 Computer-aided diagnosis uses computers and computational tools to analyze and evaluate medical data for diagnosing diseases.
 Recent advances in research have demonstrated the use of computer-aided diagnosis methods for diagnosing diseases.
 This repository contains an interactive mind map that makes it easier to navigate all available malaria blood smear image datasets.
 It is a one-stop shop for researchers and developers working on malaria detection and diagnosis.
-These datasets were obtained by carrying out a systematic review of papers published between 2013 and 2023 on automated malaria diagnosis.
+These datasets were obtained by conducting out a scoping review of papers published between 2013 and 2023 on automated malaria diagnosis.